Skip to content

 # Test Nginx configuration

-# Enable HTTPS with Certbot (follow the instruction)
+# Enable HTTPS with Certbot (follow the prompts)

 # Add Let's Encrypt configuration to Nginx